Divorce can be tough on someone's emotions.

 The judge agreed with the ex-wife.

-The judge did not accept or believe the accountant's position, namely that his former accounting partners forced him out of his accounting partnership, one that he himself had started 30 years ago and grown to ten accountants.
+The judge did not accept believe the accountant's position that his former accounting partners forced him out of his accounting partnership.

-Rather, the Judge believed that the accountant set up a scheme whereby he agreed to pay what he did initially just to get the divorce over with, knowing that he would then quit his job and try to pay his ex-wife less money.
+Rather, the Judge believed that the accountant set up a scheme to pay what he did initially just to get the divorce over with, knowing that he would then quit his job and thereafter try to pay his ex-wife less money.

 The takeaway for you from this story is that alimony is a real obligation, one that must be taken seriously.

 One who pays alimony must also realize that he is at the mercy of the Court if his circumstances should change rendering it difficult or impossible for him to comply with an alimony order.

 While NJ alimony law certainly allows a judge great discretion to modify alimony terms if there is a substantial change in circumstances, the decision as to what is a "substantial change in circumstances" is up to a NJ Family Court judge, not the ex-husband himself.